SivanandhamRM/EmployeeDetail_webpage/README.md

 * templates folder contain HTML and CSS files.

-After downloading the folder in your local system, navigate to the respective folder and run **python app.py** in command prompt.
+After downloading the folder in your local system, navigate to the respective folder and run **python app.py** in command prompt, it will show the packages to download or use an virtual environment and run **python app.py**.
+Cilck the link provided in the output to open the webpage.